Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-14-Jekyll-to-Gatsby.md

 #### Favicon

-Again, we invoke the mighty plugin system of Gatsby.
-Add another plugin entry in `gatsby-config.js`
+Again, I invoked the mighty plugin system of Gatsby and added another plugin entry in `gatsby-config.js`.

 ```
 {